 The trade kicker means that Simmons will receive a bonus worth 15% of the remaining money on his deal if he’s dealt.
 However, that bonus can’t push his cap hit beyond the maximum salary, so it likely won’t matter until the later years of the contract.

 The Rose Rule language is more interesting.
 Typically, a maximum-salary deal for a player with Simmons’ years of NBA experience (less than seven) would start at 25% of the cap.
 However, the Rose Rule allows a player who makes an All-NBA team to earn a starting salary worth up to 30% of the cap instead.

 Teams and players can negotiate a starting salary between 25-30% if the player achieves certain performance criteria.
 For instance, Devin Booker‘s maximum-salary contract with the Suns this season would have started at 27.5% of the cap if he’d been named to the All-NBA Third Team in 2019, 28.5% if he was named to the Second Team, and 30% for a First Team nod.
-It’s not clear if Simmons and the 76ers got that specific in their negotiations.

 Here’s what Simmons’ next contract will look like, based on the NBA’s current cap projections for 2020/21:

 |Year||No All-NBA (25%)||3rd Team (28%)||2nd Team (29%)||1st Team (30%)|